silversword411/GRC_SecurityNow_Files/readme.md

 ## TLDR for Google's NotebookLM

 Download [this](/summarized/summarized001-977.zip), extract and upload to a notebook.
+Slowly.
+When I tried, it rejected random ones.
+I'd do 5 files at a time.